keseldude/brobot/README.md

 # BROBOT [(Plugins)](http://github.com/keseldude/brobot-plugins)

 ## About
-brobot is an simple, extensible IRC bot written in Python, created by Michael Keselman.
+brobot is a simple, extensible IRC bot written in Python, created by Michael Keselman.

 * IRC library written from scratch, following current python standards
 * Easy to use plugin interface that lets you